kittoku/Open-SSTP-Client/README.md

 ### PPP Network Protocol
 You can choose what network protocol PPP layer tries enabling.
 Remember, IPv6 option just gives the device a link local address, never guarantees that you can communicate perfectly with IPv6 protocol.

+### Custom DNS Server Address
+You can specify DNS server to use in this option.
+Packets associated with this address is routed to the VPN tunnel.
+If you specify a IPv4(v6) address and disable IPv4(v6) network, domain names possibly cannot be resolved.

+### Enable App-Based Rule
+With `Select Allowed Apps` option, you can specify the apps which use the VPN tunnel.
+Even allowed apps cannot use the VPN tunnel if their routes are not on the routeing table.
+So when you use this option, enabling `Add Default Route` option is recommended.

 ## Notice